Reasons To Visit Abu Dhabi

-Abu Dhabi International Airport is located 19 miles (30km) east of central Abu Dhabi city.
+Abu Dhabi International Airport is located around 30 km east of central Abu Dhabi city.
 The journey time by car or taxi is approximately 40 minutes.
 The only transport from the airport to the city centre is the 24-hour A1 bus which runs from all three terminals to various stops in the city centre.
 The journey time is around 45 minutes.

 If you have booked your flights to Abu Dhabi airport or are planning to pick someone up, please check Live Abu Dhabi arrivals information.

 With year-round sunshine, Abu Dhabi can be visited anytime, although it is best to bear in mind that the summers are intensely hot.
 Chess fans might want to visit in August for the International Chess Festival while sailor-types will love the Volvo Ocean Race in January.
 Golf enthusiasts should come in January for the Abu Dhabi Championship while car nuts have a choice of the Desert Challenge in April and the Abu Dhabi Grand Prix.

 Abu Dhabi is sunny all year round however summers can be unbearable due to outside temperatures reaching to more than 45°C. In the winter months, between October and March, temperatures range from a pleasant 15°C to 30°C making this the best time for visitors not used to intense heat.
 Winter nights can be chilly though so pack a jumper.

 Reviews and booking information for Abu Dhabi hotels